 survive in the very long run.
 The headmen will probably outlive the chiefs.
 It was observed earlier that the chiefs did not have strong indigenous roots, but were largely the creation of the Brookes and the British North Borneo Company.
-In Sarawak and North Borneo the chiefs were never built up to the same degree as they were in some parts of Africa through being equipped with offices, clerical help, telephones and so on by the colonial power, 158 although in both states at times when competition between political parties has been intense the chiefs assumed great political importance.
-159 Nowadays the chiefs have an obvious potential rival in the form of the local councillor.
-160 Sometimes where the local councillor and the Penghulu belong to opposite parties, they may clash, for instance over development projects; a Sarawak D.O. may have a difficult point of protocol to resolve in deciding which of the two to call on first when he is on tour.
+In Sarawak and North Borneo the chiefs were never built up to the same degree as they were in some parts of Africa through being equipped with offices, clerical help, telephones and so on by the colonial power.158 although in both states at times when competition between political parties has been intense the chiefs assumed great political importance.
+159 Nowadays the chiefs have an obvious potential rival in the form of the local councillor.160 Sometimes where the local councillor and the Penghulu belong to opposite parties, they may clash, for instance over development projects; a Sarawak D.O. may have a difficult point of protocol to resolve in deciding which of the two to call on first when he is on tour.

 Originally, because of the limited recruitment possibilities for councillors, many chiefs became elected councillors as well.
 This could greatly increase the chief's effectiveness, especially if he became Council Chairman.
 For instance, in both Kapit and Kanowit, Third Division of Sarawak, the chairman of the district council elected in 1963 was also a Penghulu.
-In Kapit out of fifteen non-Chinese councillors, one was a Temenggong, one was a Pengarah, seven were Penghulus, and two were Tuai Rumah.
+In Kapit out of fifteen non-Chinese councillors, one was a Temengeong, one was a Pengarah, seven were Penghulus, and two were Tuai Rumah.
 The double rôle of such persons greatly increases their ability to help people and to push through development projects for their areas.
 At the same time, however, the political pressures on chiefs, which are present in any case, are greatly intensified if the chief is also a councillor.
 Some chiefs have refused to stand for council membership because of their fear of such pressures.
-As education spreads, the supply of potential councillors from other sources may be expected to increase with the consequence that fewer chiefs will become councillors.161 government councillors.
-From time to suggestions are made that chiefs should be "professionalized" by being subjected to qualifying educational standards and to examinations, and made into a salaried subordinate layer of the civil service, as Penghulus are in Malaya.
-However, by no means all existing chiefs are capable of being made professional in this way, so, if the change were not to take the form of a rather drastic purge, the period of transition to the new system would be a long one.
-162
+As education spreads, the supply of potential councillors from other sources may be expected to increase with the consequence that fewer chiefs will become councillors 161

 In the long run it is possible that chiefs, and maybe headmen, will wither away, apart from their adat and Native Court functions.
 It is significant that chiefs and headmen are not represented as such on district development committees in Sarawak.
-They are represented on district development committees in Sabah, but not to the same extent as local
+They are represented on district development committees in Sabah, but not to the same extent as local government councillors.
+From time to suggestions are made that chiefs should be "professionalized" by being subjected to qualifying educational standards and to examinations, and made into a salaried subordinate layer of the civil service, as Penghulus are in Malaya.
+However, by no means all existing chiefs are capable of being made professional in this way, so, if the change were not to take the form of a rather drastic purge, the period of transition to the new system would be a long one.
+542